Rapid (San Diego): Route 280/290 (I-15 Rapid Express)

-Rapid Express service replaced the Premium Express service which formerly operated along the corridor, The new system now only calls at Transit Stations.
+Rapid Express service replaced the Premium Express service which formerly operated along the corridor, The new routes now only stop at Transit Stations.
 Until March 2021, Biodiesel powered intercity coaches operate this service, when they were replaced with Biogas commuter coaches.
 Much like the network it replaced, Rapid Express operates peak-hours only, inbound in morning peak and outbound in afternoon peak, without reverse-commute services.
 Rapid Express services also terminate at the County Administration Building instead of the Santa Fe Depot.

 Future plans

-Iris Rapid

-In late 2018, ABC 10News reported that rumors are speculating on a new route, possibly a route along the border, that would be the first new-built all-electric route.
-On September 13, 2019, SANDAG confirmed the rumors and announced the route as the Iris Rapid project (proposed route 227).
-MTS hopes to have the route operational by January 2023 at the earliest.
-The planned route is expected to run from Otay Mesa to Imperial Beach, and call at the route's namesake, the Iris Transit Center along the way.

 South Bay Rapid infill stations

 Early concept maps of the South Bay Rapid revealed the possibility of additional CenterLine stations in the medians of I-805 and SR 94.
 These will be located at Hilltop, National City/East, 47th Street trolley station, 28th Street and in East Village.

 No concept art was initially drawn or published, but on January 26, 2019, this project was officially announced in a dedication ceremony and concept art was unveiled.
 Construction will begin once funding is secured.